 1. Tackle Nature's Stairmaster at Koko Crater Railway Trailhead

 Tip: Given that it wasn't originally built to be a hiking trail, there are some points of the path that aren't well-maintained.
-One example is a “bridge track” portion without ground underneath - there's an option to go on a side trail if you want to be extra careful.
+One example is a "bridge track" section with open gaps between the railroad ties.
+If you want to be extra careful, there's an option to go on a side trail that bypasses this portion.

-Tip: The hike up Chinaman's Hat was only about 10 minutes, but it's extremely steep.
-It requires rope climbing and is not ideal for those who are scared of heights.
+Tip: The hike up Chinaman's Hat was only about 10 minutes, but it's extremely steep and requires rope climbing.
+It's not ideal for those who are afraid of heights.
+However, for travelers looking for Oahu outdoor activities beyond Waikiki, this experience offers both ocean adventure and scenic hiking in one.

 3. Take a doors off helicopter tour of Oahu